 SLU-PP-332 Weight Loss Proof

-In a study where researchers purposely fed mice a high fat diet, they gained weight.
+In a study where researchers purposely fed mice a high-fat diet, they gained weight.
 This makes sense as they were eating more calories.
-However when treated with SLU PP 332 for 28 days, mice lost about 12% of their body weight.
-Additionally, the exercise mimetic drug also appeared to cause less fat to be gained when mice were fed a high fat diet.
-Untreated mice gained about 5 grams of fat mass while those treated with the drug gained only 0.5 grams.
+However, when treated with SLU PP 332 for 28 days, mice lost about 12% of their body weight.
+Additionally, the exercise mimetic drug also seemed to result in mice gaining less fat when they were fed a high-fat diet.
+Untreated mice gained about 5 grams of fat mass, while those treated with the drug gained only 0.5 grams.

 Does SLU PP 332 Improve Type II Diabetes?

-When this physical activity simulating drug was given to overweight mice, it increased resting metabolic rate, which is good.
-However the drug did not lower fasting blood sugar or insulin levels.
-SLU-PP-332 also failed to reduce post postprandial blood sugar – the glucose levels after eating.
+When researchers administered this physical activity-simulating drug to overweight mice, it increased their resting metabolic rate, which is a positive outcome.
+However, the drug did not lower fasting blood sugar or insulin levels.
+SLU-PP-332 also failed to reduce spikes in blood glucose levels after eating.
 Likewise, there was no improvement in glucose tolerance either.

 Something else that may come as a surprise is that even though the drug raised metabolism, it did not do so by increasing brown adipose tissue (brown fat).